 Natrium’s thermal energy storage system also provides opportunities for new markets to evolve in the region.
 The high-temperature heat or electricity generated by the reactor can be used to produce hydrogen to create carbon-free synthetic fuels or decarbonize the oil refining process.
 It can also be directed to power local mining operations in the area to help lower emissions in the extraction of coal, natural gas, and uranium fuel.

 The Biden-Harris Administration believes no community should be left behind.
 This investment through the bipartisan Infrastructure Investment and Jobs Act will not only bring back jobs to the area, but cleaner air and improved health for the community.

 Once operating, the Natrium plant is estimated to produce nearly 3 million megawatt hours of carbon-free power each year and avoid almost 2 million metric tons of carbon.
 It will also avoid other pollutants that lead to smog and acid rain to improve the overall air quality in the region.

 The Western United States currently has three nuclear power plants in operation.
 By siting this advanced reactor in Wyoming, TerraPower is also expanding access to communities in the state and the Mountain West that have not had the opportunity to benefit from clean and reliable nuclear power.

-Along with Natrium, two other advanced reactors are also expected to operate in the Northwest region.
-X-energy announced its plans to site its Xe-100 reactor in the state of Washington and NuScale plans to operate its first advanced small modular light water reactor system at Idaho National Laboratory—making this region the new hub of nuclear innovation.
+Along with Natrium, another advanced reactor is expected to operate in the Northwest region.
+NuScale plans to operate its first advanced small modular light water reactor system at Idaho National Laboratory—making this region the new hub of nuclear innovation.